 One example is that P. peregrina has been called: P. officinalis var. peregrina, P. decora, P. decora var. pallasii, P. decora elatior, P. lobata, P. officinalis, P. multifida, P. romanica, P. tartarica, P. officinalis var. tartarica, P. byzanthina and P. byzanthina subspecies decora.
 In addition 7 other species have at one time or another been named as varieties of P. peregrina under several different names.
 All together 29 names have been misapplied to just this one species now properly called Paeonia peregrina.
-For the plant breeder this means that we dont know if P. officinalis listed as a parent of some of our most brilliant red hybrids was actually P. peregrina or even the recently described Paeonia saueri as some of the offspring look very peregrina like and not at all like P. officinalis.
+For the plant breeder this means that we don't know if P. officinalis listed as a parent of some of our most brilliant red hybrids was actually P. peregrina or even the recently described Paeonia saueri as some of the offspring look very peregrina like and not at all like P. officinalis.
 P. off.
-James Crawford Wegeulin is in all likeliness a selection of P. peregrina or a fertile hybrid of it or again P. saueri hybrid.
-From the plant habit and the way it responds as a seed parent I suspect P. peregrina Sunshine is also a hybrid with one parent being P. peregrina.
+James Crawford Wegeulin is in all likeliness a selection of P. peregrina or a fertile hybrid of it or again perhaps a P. saueri hybrid.
+From the plant habit and the way it responds as a seed parent I suspect P. peregrina Sunshine is a hybrid with one parent being P. peregrine and the other parent unknown.

-Several species have not proved successful under my growing conditions, namely P. broteri, P. cambessedesii, P. daurica tomentosa, P. ludlowii and P, brownii gets smaller every year.
-Several have not been trialed since I have not been able to find a seed source.
-Others have just held on with occasional flowering such as P. wittmanniana which I may plant out in our woods to see if it does better in a situation similar to its native habitat.
+Several species have not proved successful under my growing conditions, namely P. broteri, P. cambessedesii, P. daurica tomentosa, P. ludlowii and P. brownii lingered for several years getting smaller every year until it no longer survived.
+Several species have not been trialed since I have not been able to find a seed source.
+Others have just held on with occasional flowering such as P. daurica wittmanniana which grows in a dappled sun woodland amongst limestone rock in its native habitat.

 Some peony species recover very slowly from division and are not as forgiving as the common garden peony, P. lactiflora.
+P. daurica mlokosewitschii takes over 6 years to reach division size often only allowing for one division to sell and one to replant.
 Neither do the species make the neat and often numerous 3-5 eye divisions we get from P. lactiflora cultivars.
 If so they would be more readily available in the specialty plant trade.

 Most of the peony species are threatened or endangered in their native areas of origin hence the inability to locate seed or plant material for propagation or use in breeding.
-These are precious plants we are offering and deserve excellent care on your part.
+These are precious plants that we offer and deserve excellent care on your part.

-Mature divisions of the peony species may have only 2 eyes depending on the species growth habit which is how nature made them.
-If you look at the photos on the web from their native habitat many are single stemmed flowering plants, not massive clumps like P. lactiflora can grow to be.
+Mature divisions of the peony species may have only 2 eyes naturally depending on the species growth habit which is how nature made them.
+If you look at the photos on the web from their native habitat many are single stemmed flowering plants all their lives, not massive clumps like P. lactiflora can grow to be.

 If you love the species you may wish to check out the hybrid peony pages that are the immediate decendants of some of the species and are often easier to grow than their wild parents.

 Peony Species are the wild botanical forms of the peony found in nature or some ancient double flowered selections known as far back as the 1500's.
 As our world grows smaller preserving the plants and the genetics of these wild plants becomes more important.
-Species peonies from Hidden Springs Flower Farm are sold as fresh dug field divisions from mature flowering plants or for the first time as hand pollenated 3 year old seedlings several years from blooming.
-For those that do not divide easily we have been seed propagating as many as we can hand pollenate and will be looking at selling plants or seedlings that are 3 years to first bloom plants that are undivided.
+Species peonies from Hidden Springs Flower Farm are sold as fresh dug field divisions from mature flowering plants.
+For those that do not divide easily we have been seed propagating as many as we can hand pollenate and will be looking at selling plants or seedlings that are first bloom plants that are undivided in the future.
 This gives you a better start and all are grown in unprotected fields here in Minnesota's USDA Zone 4.
 Peony species are some of the more demanding and challenging of the types of peonies grown because they tolerate the least amount of crowding and die quickly in soggy wet soil conditions.
 Many come from alpine mountain habitats with rocky soils that provide excellent water drainage and root aeration.
 They are very intolerant of growing in pots which is why you are not finding them offered at the hardware or discount stores.
 Some of them go dormant very early in the season and so need special attention to siting in the garden to avoid overwatering at that time.

 Species Peonies are often noted for their small and often dwarf plant habit like Paeonia veitchii and Paeonia tenuifolia which never need staking.
 The double flowered forms of Paeonia officinalis have a natural habit of producing a plant up to 4 feet wide.